-But, once you’ve found a boat — or several — that fill the first requirement, it is equally important to stand back and judge the boat as dispassionately as possible.
+Once you’ve found a boat — or several — that fills that first requirement, it is equally important to stand back and judge the boat as dispassionately as possible.
 To do so, you need to evaluate the overall design of the boat, its construction, and its detailing.
-A sailor looking for the right boat, the safe boat, must be somewhat schizophrenic: He must be a surveyor with a real twinkle in his eye.
+A sailor looking for the right boat, the safe boat, must be somewhat schizophrenic: a surveyor with a real twinkle in the eye.

 Designed For Safety

-The world of yacht design has gone through a major upheaval in the decade of the l980s.
+The world of yacht design went through a major upheaval in the 1980s.
 Following the disastrous Fastnet race of 1979, so well documented and analyzed by John Rousmaniere in his book Fastnet Force 10, many leading designers and sailors began to question the direction of design trends.

 During that race, a Force 10 gale (48 to 55 knots) hit the fleet of 303 boats that was racing from the southern England, around Fastnet Rock off the southern tip of Ireland.
 From surveys taken by race organizers and from interviews performed by Rousmaniere in preparation for writing his book, some very disturbing statistics came to light.

 It is estimated that at least 18 boats were rolled a full 360 degrees.
-Twenty four boats were abandoned, five sank and approximately 170 were rolled over until their masts hit the water.
+24 boats were abandoned, five sank and approximately 170 were rolled over until their masts hit the water.
 Also, it was reported that five boats became inverted — turned turtle — and remained upside down for periods between 30 seconds and five minutes.
-Lastly, and tragically, fifteen sailors lost their lives to drowning or hypothermia.
+Lastly, and tragically, 15 sailors lost their lives to drowning or hypothermia.

 The Cruising Club of America, which was preparing to run their biennial Newport-Bermuda Race in the spring of 1980, took a hard look at the Fastnet race and began to study what could be done to prevent such a disaster from reoccurring.

 In 1985 a final report was issued by USYRU and SNAME’s Joint Committee on Safety From Capsizing.
-The 66-page document, which is available from the United States Yacht Racing Union (P.O.
-Box 209, Newport, Rhode Island 02840), details the research undertaken by the joint committee and offers several broad conclusions that help illuminate what is safe and what is not in hull and yacht design.
-While the focus of the work was primarily to assess the capabilities — the likelihood of capsize — on boats designed under the various racing rules, IOR, IMS and the old CCA rule, the conclusions should affect the way all sailors think about design.
+The 66-page document details the research undertaken by the joint committee and offers several broad conclusions that help illuminate what is safe and what is not in hull and yacht design.
+While the focus of the work was primarily to assess the capabilities — the likelihood of capsize — on boats designed under the various racing rules, the conclusions should affect the way all sailors think about design.

 The conclusions of the report, in brief, are: